We've compiled the best local beach and lake destinations for families, based on recommendations from our Mamas.

 Pllek This riverfront location, at NDSM in Noord, is an up-and-coming hangout with fabulous street art, galleries and cafes.
 It is also home to the popular monthly IjHallen giant flea market.
 An easy, free 20 min ferry ride from Centraal.
 While this is a sand beach, swimming is not allowed. map

-Lakes, heading North
+Lakes, North of Amsterdam

 Twiske Easy to reach by bike from Amsterdam Centrum, this 650-acre recreational area is located between Zaandam and Purmerend.
 There are 5 beaches, and plenty to do: swimming, diving, canoeing, fishing, sailing, and other water sports.
 There is also a water playground, a children’s farm, and picnic areas. map